google-research/augmix/README.md

 # AugMix - Refactored

-This is a refactored version of the AugMix - Repository, to show some proper refactoring techniques.
-Also [poetry](https://python-poetry.org/) is used for package managing as well es utilities to run the code on a computing cluster.
+This is a refactored version of the AugMix - Repository, to show some refactoring techniques for educational purposes.
+Also [poetry](https://python-poetry.org/) utils are added for package management as well es utilities to run the code on a GPU computing cluster.

 The original Readme starts below: